I live in a noncompact state. How do I get a compact multistate license?

 I live in a compact state where I am licensed.
 How do I get a license in a noncompact state?

 Apply for licensure by endorsement to the board of nursing in the state where you seek a license.
+You may be issued a single state license valid only in the state of issuance.
 Applications can be found on that board of nursing’s website.
+Visit ncsbn.org for board contact information.

 I am graduating from a nursing program this year.
 Can I take the NCLEX in a different state?